Code Backup and File Roaming

 Scheduled Backup Strategy

-To prevent failure of the above backup method, cloud-native development also employs a scheduled backup strategy, periodically packaging and uploading uncommitted code.
+To avoid failures with the above backup method, cloud-native development also employs a scheduled backup strategy, periodically packaging and uploading uncommitted code.

-Backup: Every 5 minutes, uncommitted code in the workspace is retrieved and compressed into a package for upload.
+- Backup: Every 5 minutes, uncommitted code in the workspace is collected, compressed, and uploaded.

-Delete: You can delete the backup when removing the development environment history from the "My Cloud-Native Development" list page.
+- Deletion: The backup will be deleted when you delete the development environment history record on the "My Cloud-Native Development" list page.

 Tips